vivaldydermagia123/Wazuh-SSH-BruteForce-lab/README.md

 this project demonstrating SSH Bruteforce detection using Wazuh SIEM

 ## Objective
-Simulate an SSH brute force attack and detect it using Wazuh SIEM to demonstrate SOC monitoring and analysis skills.
+Simulate an SSH brute force attack and detect it using Wazuh SIEM to demonstrate monitoring and analysis skills using Wazuh SIEM

 ## Environment
 - Ubuntu 24.04